Coartación (slavery): Other systems

 Although they existed, opportunities for manumission in other European colonies were rare when compared to Spanish and Portuguese ones.
 Slave codes such as the Code Noir outlined restrictions for manumission, while self-purchase never became a feasible tool for slaves to gain their freedom due to the lack of opportunities to earn enough money to buy themselves out of slavery.
-In the American South, Southern planters did not want slaves to be able to use the law for their own benefit.
+In the American South, planters did not want slaves to be able to use the law for their own benefit.
 Slaves were barred from prosecuting for themselves or for others in court and their testimony was inadmissible on principle, unless taken from them via torture.
 By default, courts were essentially never utilized in manumission.
-The difference in access to manumission for the Cuban and southern slave would have also depended on the labor structure.
-Southern slaves were used primarily for field work, a variable market, while Cuban slaves were also skilled laborers in other areas.
+Across American slave societies, women gained manumission more often than men, and gradual abolition placed them at the center of courtroom struggles in Rio and Havana due to the repetition of the trend.
+The difference in access to manumission for the Cuban and United States slave would have also depended on the labor structure.
+U.S. slaves were used primarily for field work, a variable market, while many Cuban slaves were also skilled laborers in other areas.